keen/pingpong/README.md

 ```
 #### Inspiration

-Pingpong was developed in-house at Keen IO to answer a few simple, but important questions about our web and API infrastructure:
+Pingpong was developed in-house at Keen IO to answer a few simple, but important, questions about our web and API infrastructure:

 + Are any API servers or server processes slower than others?
 + Are any web pages or API calls slow?
 Are any experiencing errors?